Dynamic data generation and dynamic portfolio selection: an application of a score-based diffusion model: Discussion of assumptions

+After increasing the universal constant $C$ in the definition of $R$, the right-hand side of \eqref{L2error:outsupport} is smaller than $\epsilon_{\rm score}^2/2$.

-From Assumption \ref{assumption:P}-1 and Lemma \ref{universalapproximation}\footnote{By an additional ReLu layer, the support set can be transferred from $[0,1]^d$ to $B_R$.
-See Appendix B.1 of \cite{Chen2023} for details.}, by choosing appropriate $\theta$, it can be achieved that
+It remains to approximate on $B_R$.
+On this compact set, Assumption \ref{assumption:P}-1 and \eqref{posterior-growth} imply that $(h,x)\mapsto G(\tau,h,x)$ is Lipschitz and bounded by $C_{\tau_0}(1+R)$, uniformly over $\tau\in[\tau_0,\Ti]$.
+By Lemma \ref{universalapproximation}\footnote{With an additional ReLU layer, the support can be mapped from a unit cube of the appropriate dimension to $B_R$.
+See Appendix B.1 of \citet{Chen2023} for details.}, after rescaling $B_R$ to a unit cube, we can choose $G_\theta$ compactly supported on $B_R$ and satisfying